anicolas91/CitizenshipTest/README.md

   - ✅ **2 points: Automated ingestion with a Python script or a special tool (e.g., Mage, dlt, Airflow, Prefect)** &rarr; Fully automated Python script (`scripts/ingest.py`) that runs end-to-end without manual intervention: (1) downloads official USCIS PDFs from source, (2) extracts and parses Q&A pairs, (3) uses LLM to populate current officeholder data, (4) processes civics guide text, (5) generates embeddings via OpenAI, and (6) uploads to Qdrant vector database.
 Single command execution: `python scripts/ingest.py`.
 See ingestion documentation [here](./documents/INGESTION.md).
 - Monitoring
   - 0 points: No monitoring
-  - ✅ **1 point: User feedback is collected OR there's a monitoring dashboard** &rarr; user feedback is collected via thumbs up/thumbs down + neo postgres.
-WIP dashboard.
+  - 1 point: User feedback is collected OR there's a monitoring dashboard.
-  - 2 points: User feedback is collected and there's a dashboard with at least 5 charts
+  - ✅ **2 points: User feedback is collected and there's a dashboard with at least 5 charts.** &rarr; User feedback is collected via thumbs up/thumbs down + neo postgres.
+Dashboard set up via streamlit and deployed [here][https://us-citizenship-test.streamlit.app/Dashboard].
+The dashboard tracks the 7 metrics developed during the [LLM evaluation analysis](./notebooks/05_llm_evaluation.ipynb) and tracks them via 5+ charts and summaries.
 - Containerization
   - 0 points: No containerization
   - 1 point: Dockerfile is provided for the main application OR there's a docker-compose for the dependencies only